Neural Mixed Effects for Nonlinear Personalized Predictions: Results and Discussion

 \textbf{Interpretation of temporal transitions:} The NME-CRF model allows analyzing the learned person-specific transition parameters.
 We focus on whether they differ between families (both adolescents and mothers) in the depressed and non-depressed group.
 We focus on this balanced group for two reasons 1) transition patterns have previously been linked to depression~\cite{schwartz2014parenting}, and 2) already the ground truth base rate of the four affective states is different between them as indicated by the Chi-squared test $\chi^2(3, 8946)=61.0, p<0.001$.
 As visualized in \autoref{fig:transition}, we group the person-specific transition matrices and then compare their differences.
-The multivariate Hilbert-Schmidt Independence Criterion (HSIC)~\cite{pfister2018kernel}\footnote{We use the implementation of HSIC in the R package dHSIC with an RBF similarity function for the person-specific parameters.} test indicates that the two groups have significantly different transition matrices $\textrm{HSIC}=0.71, p=0.006$.
+The multivariate Hilbert-Schmidt Independence Criterion (HSIC)~\cite{pfister2018kernel}\footnote{We use the implementation from the R package dHSIC.} indicates that the two groups have significantly different transition matrices $\textrm{HSIC}=0.71, p=0.006$.

 The 95\% confidence intervals of the differences in the transition probabilities between families in the depressed and non-depressed group shown in \autoref{tab:transition} indicate six significant differences between them.
 While families in the non-depressed group are more likely to transition from \emph{positive} to the majority class \emph{other}, families in the depressed group are more likely to transition to \emph{aggressive} and \emph{dysphoric}.
 Similar trends are observed for transitions from \emph{other}: families in the non-depressed group are more likely to transition to \emph{positive} while families in the depressed group are more likely to transition into \emph{aggressive}.
 These observations seem plausible as more aggressive and less positive behaviors have been associated with depression~\cite{knox2000aggressive,schwartz2011observed,schwartz2014parenting}.
 As illustrated with the above analyses, it is possible to interpret the learned person-specific parameters learned by NME.